ibm-cloud-docs/databases-for-mongodb/howto-getting-connection-strings.md

 ## Additional Users and Connection Strings
 {: #connection-strings-additional-users-strings}

 Access to your {{site.data.keyword.databases-for-mongodb}} deployment is not limited to the `admin` user.
-Create more users and retrieve connection strings specific to them by using the UI, the [site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference), or the [site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction).
+Create more users and retrieve connection strings specific to them by using the UI, the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference), or the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction).

 All users on your deployment can use the connection strings, including connection strings for either public or private endpoints.